ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Performance of

-We expect the emulator's efficiency to decrease away from the center of the input space.
-Ideally, we would have multiple test simulations covering the entire input space to evaluate the performance, but such simulations are unavailable.
-Instead, we conduct leave-one-out tests, which are widely used to assess the performance of an emulator when the number of training points is insufficient for out-of-sample tests \citep[e.g.;][]{hastie01statisticallearning}.
-In a leave-one-out test, we optimize \forestflow after removing a subsample from the training set; for example, all measurements from one of the \lacehc simulations.
-We then check the accuracy of the new emulator using the subsample held back.
+We expect the efficiency of \forestflow to decrease away from the center of the input space.
+We could assess its performance across the parameter space using the training simulations; however, the cNF has been optimized for these points, which introduces the risk of overfitting.
+Overfitting could result in high precision for these specific points of the parameter space but not for others nearby.
+As a result, we would ideally evaluate the performance of \forestflow using multiple test simulations covering the entire parameter space, but such simulations are unavailable.
+Instead, we conduct leave-one-out tests, which are widely used to assess the performance of an emulator when the number of training points is insufficient for out-of-sample tests \citep[e.g.,][]{hastie01statisticallearning}.
+In a leave-one-out test, we optimize a cNF after removing a subsample from the training set; for example, all measurements from one of the \lacehc simulations.
+We then check the accuracy of \forestflow for the new cNF using the subsample held back.
+The rationale is that the new emulator should closely approximate the original emulator everywhere in the parameter space except near the excluded simulation, and more importantly, there is no risk of overfitting.
 By repeating this process for other subsamples, we can estimate the performance of \forestflow across the parameter space.
-Since each emulator is trained without using the entire dataset, leave-one-out tests provide a lower bound on emulator performance.
-Additionally, leave-one-out tests may require extrapolating the emulator's predictions, and it is widely known that machine-learning methods do not extrapolate well.
+Since each cNF is trained without using the entire dataset, leave-one-out tests provide a lower bound on \forestflow performance.
+Additionally, leave-one-out tests may require extrapolating the predictions from the cNF, and it is widely known that machine-learning methods do not extrapolate well.

 In the top panels of Fig.~\ref{fig:leave_sim_out}, lines and shaded areas display the average and standard deviation of 30 leave-simulation-out tests.
-Each test requires optimizing an emulator with 29 distinct \lacehc simulations, and then using the remaining simulation as the validation.
+Each test requires optimizing a cNF with 29 distinct \lacehc simulations, and then using the remaining simulation as the validation.
 Each panel shows the results for a different redshift, and we check that the results are similar for redshifts not shown.
 As we can see, the large-scale noise is similar for all \lacehc simulations; this is because they use the same initial distribution of Fourier phases.
 The overall performance of \forestflow in recovering $b_\delta$ and $b_\eta$ is 1.0 and 3.1\%, respectively, which translates into 2.0 and 2.9\% for perpendicular and parallel \pthreed modes on linear scales, and 3.4 and 1.8\% for \pthreed and \poned.